15 Best Delt Exercises for Complete Shoulder Development

 Yes, it is possible to build delt without weights.

-Do Planks Work Shoulders?
+Do Planks Work Delt?

 Planks work the shoulders by engaging the shoulder blades and the rotator cuff muscles.